23 cafés·last updated May 2026

 Origin on Victoria Street is one of the UK's great specialty roasters.
 New Cut Coffee runs Colonna across espresso, batch, and hand brew a few streets away.

-Ben runs it, knows the regulars, and remembers your order.
+The owner runs it, knows the regulars, and remembers your order.
 Four years of loyalty doesn't happen by accident.

 The focaccia, bear claws, and carrot cake doughnuts earn the loyalty.
 Coffee is consistently good alongside them.